gchq/Palisade-services/filtered-resource-service/README.md

 | PING           | PONG                           | Application-level ping-pong liveliness check - note that this is different to [protocol-level PING/PONG frames](https://tools.ietf.org/html/rfc6455#section-5.5.2)
 | CTS            | RESOURCE, ERROR, COMPLETE      | A client's clear-to-send message is met with either a RESOURCE from the server (id, type, format, connection-detail) or an ERROR (message-details).
 Once all RESOURCEs and ERRORs are exhausted, then a COMPLETE message is returned.

-In particular, the filtered-resource-service checks for errors *twice* - once before any resources and once after.
+In particular, the Filtered-Resource Service checks for errors *twice* - once before any resources and once after.

 ### Akka Web Server